Predictive Learning on Hidden Tree-Structured Ising Models: Preliminaries and Outline of Proof

 \end{lemma}

-\begin{proof} We prove the existence of $\mc{C}_{\T}(\mc{V'})$ by contradiction: Assume that the two distinct paths $\tpath_{\T}(w,u')$, $\tpath_{\T}(u,w')$ share at least one edge.
-Let their common sub-path be $\tpath_{\T}(z,z')$, Figure \ref{fig:2-a}. $z$ and $z'$ do not necessarily differ from $w,w',u,u'$.
-Notice that the common sub-path is unique, otherwise the graph would have a cycle.
+\begin{proof} We prove the existence of $\mc{C}_{\T}(\mc{V'})$ by contradiction.
+Assume that the two distinct paths $\tpath_{\T}(w,u')$, $\tpath_{\T}(u,w')$ share at least one edge.
+Let their common sub-path be $\tpath_{\T}(z,z')$, Figure \ref{fig:2-a} and note that $z$ and $z'$ do not necessarily differ from $w,w',u,u'$.
+Notice that the common sub-path is unique (acyclic graph).
 Then we can always consider the permutation of the endpoints which gives the edge-disjoint paths $\tpath_{\T}(w,u)$ and $\tpath_{\T}(w',u')$.
 Now the paths $\tpath_{\T}(w,u)$ and $\tpath_{\T}(w',u')$ are disjoint, however it is possible that one of them or both, contain sub-paths with common edges.
 Then, we similarly proceed by removing the common sub-paths as previously.
 The set of common edges strictly decreases through the process, which terminates when there are only paths with no common edge. \end{proof}